ykacer/Medical_NLP_Case_Study/README.md

 ## Model generation with few shot prompting

 We propose here a different approach using Transformers decoder models this time.
-Those models have shown great generation capabilities thanks to their bigger size compared to Transformers encoders, here are the pros and cons using decoders for NER:
+Also called Generative Models, they have shown great generation capabilities thanks to their bigger size compared to Transformers encoders, here are the pros and cons using decoders for NER:

 - Pros:
   - no training needed